 Anything from sunlight to mid-range grow lights.
 We use either cheap LED shop lights like those the SaiSai radishes are under to LED T5 tube lights from Barrina (We will be trying their grow lights soon – about 40% in cost, though).

-With sunlight, you'll be turning the trays 90-degrees every day as the microgreens will grow strongly toward the light.
+With sunlight, you’ll turn the trays 90 degrees daily as the microgreens will grow strongly toward the light.